quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 draft: false
 ---

 You do not need to have advanced knowledge of the R programming language to perform text analysis with **quanteda** because the package has a wide range of functions.
-However, you still have to understand a number of basic R commands.
+However, you still need to understand a number of basic R commands.

 ## Basic R objects and commands